Don’t rely on your GPS on the South Face Road

-South Face Road is a mountain road with a length of 29,9 km located in the Great Dividing Range, in Victoria, Australia.
-The mountain climbs up to the Mount Baw Baw Alpine Resort at an elevation of 1.478m above the sea level.
+South Face Road is a mountain road located in Victoria, Australia, climbing up to Mount Baw Baw Alpine Resort, at an elevation of 1.478m (4,849ft) above the sea level.

 How long is the South Face Road to Mount Baw Baw Resort?

 Tucked away on the southeastern part of the country, the road to the resort is 30.3km (18.82 miles) long, starting at Thomson Valley Road, north of Rawson.

 Is the South Face Road to Mount Baw Baw Resort unpaved?

 Set high in the Great Dividing Range, the road to the resort is totally unpaved.
 It is a beautiful drive through the National Park then up narrow and windy roads to Mt Baw Baw.
 The road is not so curvy, for those who don’t like the windy roads.
 It is wider and less windy than Mount Baw Baw Tourist Road, the other access road to Mount Baw Baw Alpine Resort.
 Those who suffer from travel sickness prefer South Face Road.
 It’s preferable in bad weather due to even gradient and easy turns compared with the Tourist Road.

 Is the South Face Road to Mount Baw Baw Resort challenging?

 The road to the summit is very steep, hitting a 17% of maximum gradient through some of the ramps and it’s one of the toughest climbs accessible by road bicycles in Australia.
 Make sure you plan where you will fill up your fuel tank before heading up the mountain: do it before heading up to Mt Baw Baw.
 Fuel is not available on the mountain.
 Don’t rely on your GPS!
 Some GPS systems don’t work well in the region.
 During both summer and winter logging trucks are present on the road, so please slow down and be cautious when approaching intersections and corners.